310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% bubble Hajime %}
 Huh?
 Why do you carry around vegetables with you?
 It’d help with my food expenses though, so I would be happy to take it~♪

-<th>(Hehe, whenever Takamine-kun talks, he's usually mumbling like he's in a bad mood, and he's pretty big…)</th>
+<th>(Heheh, whenever Takamine-kun talks, he's usually mumbling like he's in a bad mood, and he's pretty big…)</th>

 <th>(I thought he was a bit of a scary person at first.)</th>